apache/qpid/qpid/python/README.txt

 directories contain protocol level conformance tests for AMQP brokers of the specified version.

-Simplest way to run the tests:
+The qpid-python-test script may be used to run these tests.
+It will by default run the python unit tests and the 0-10 conformance tests:

   1. Run a broker on the default port

-  2. ./run-tests -s <version>
+  2. ./qpid-python-test

-Where <version> is one of "0-8", "0-9", or "0-10-errata".
+If you wish to run the 0-8 or 0-9 conformence tests, they may be selected as follows:

+  1. Run a broker on the default port

+  2. ./qpid-python-test tests_0-8.*

+        -- or --

+     ./qpid-python-test tests_0-9.*

-See the run-tests usage for for additional options:
+See the qpid-python-test usage for for additional options:

-  ./run-tests -h
+  ./qpid-python-test -h

-== Expected failures ==

-Certain tests are expected to fail due to incomplete functionality or unresolved interop issues.
-To skip expected failures for the C++ or Java brokers:

-  ./run-tests -I <file-name>

-Where <file-name> is one of the following files:

-  * cpp_failing_0-10.txt
-  * cpp_failing_0-9.txt
-  * cpp_failing_0-8.txt
-  * java_failing_0-9.txt
-  * java_failing_0-8.txt